So, this is the best ice cream I’ve ever made.

 Nick Morganstern is an ice cream whisperer.
 He has tinkered with every aspect of his recipe: the sugar, the fat, the eggs, the churning method, even the serving temperature.
 The result is perfect.
 Back in the day, you could get a Morganstern scoop from the little cart outside Goat Town, in the East Village.

 Now, Goat Town is closed.
-To get Morganstern’s ice cream, you’ve got to make your way to Soho, to his new ice cream parlor – yes, black-and-white tile and chef’s hats, it is a parlor – called, appropriately, Morganstern’s Finest.
+To get Morganstern’s ice cream, you’ve got to make your way to Soho, to his new ice cream parlor – yes, black-and-white tile and chef’s hats, it is a parlor – called Morganstern’s Finest.

 Now Gilt Taste is gone, too, and Melissa told me sadly that so was the video.
 But I am a crazy stalker lady, and I really wanted to make this ice cream.
 Also, I wanted to watch the video again.
-And guess what?
-The video still exists.
+Lucky me: The video still exists.
 The great cyber archive is worth something after all!

 The rest was pretty straightforward.
 Ultimately, hacking the perfect eggless chocolate ice cream wasn’t as hard as I expected it to be: it worked on my first try.
 What’s in the tupperware in my freezer is creamy and custardy.
 It is smooth and silky, with not an ice crystal in sight.
 It is as chocolatey as anything can be without being one of those unsweetened chocolate bars.
 It also has citrus notes, which Melissa pointed out on camera and Nick attributed to the mint, but I think it’s because of that dark amber caramel, which often tastes a bit like lemon zest when it’s made well.